f3-factory/F3com-data/3.6/development/main.md

 Technical support is available at the official discussion forum: [https://groups.google.com/forum/#!forum/f3-framework](https://groups.google.com/forum/#!forum/f3-framework).

-If you need live support, you can talk to the development team and other members of the F3 community via [Slack](https://fatfreeframework-slack.herokuapp.com) and IRC.
-We're on FreeNode's `#fatfree` channel (`chat.freenode.net`).
-Visit [http://webchat.freenode.net](http://webchat.freenode.net/?channels=fatfree) to join the conversation.
+If you need live support, you can talk to the development team and other members of the F3 community via [Slack](https://fatfreeframework-slack.herokuapp.com).